ihhub/fheroes2/docs/README_android.md

 Note that text input is not yet implemented.

 ## Android specific notes

-Pointer movement speed can be changed with 'gamepad_pointer_speed' parameter in "ux0:data/fheroes2/fheroes2.cfg".

 Fullscreen is enabled by default.
 To have the info bar with the clock visible you can disable fullscreen mode within the main menu settings under "Graphics".